wanghaisheng/responsive-landing-page-starter/content/blog/en/how-vonage-communications-apis-enable-21st-century-retail-experiences.md

 ## Digital Engagement in Physical Spaces

-As we saw, Retail is facing major challenges with “showrooming”, diminishing foot traffic, supply chain disruptions and hiring issues.
+As we saw, retail is facing major challenges with “showrooming”, diminishing foot traffic, supply chain disruptions and hiring issues.
 Digital communications are helping solve some of those challenges by enabling new experiences.

 Research has shown that sales conversations that involve a video interaction are more likely to result in a successful outcome for the sellers.

 Back to the showrooming issue, by enabling communications while the customers are in the store, a remote sales assistant can help seal the deal there and then, by measuring sentiment, gauging any hesitation and addressing any questions.

 For instance, if the shopper is indeed thinking about comparison shopping, the agent can do an instant price match while communicating with the shopper in the store and possibly throw in a special coupon or promotion such as for delivery or installation.
 If the store can meet the customer’s needs while they are ready to make a purchase, they should.